 Monday, January 17, 2011

-Paralympians--My Heros
+Paralympians--My Heroes

 Yahoo, Friends, I enjoyed Paralympic Warm Up in Sydney at the stadium in Sydney Olympic Park.
 It was held just before "The International Paralympic Committee Athletics World Championships" from January 21-30, 2011 in Christchurch, New Zealand.

-For the first time, I met the paralympians and watched their great game in my eyes.
+For the first time, I met the Paralympians and watched their great game in my eyes.
 Not many audience were at seats.
 But "not busy" was good for me to meet athletes in person, had a chat with them and their lovely coach, Ms Mandi Cole "volunteering" (what a tough word in an economic aspect...she is so noble.)
 So, Mandi(below) professionally coaches Olympic athletes, too, in Victoria.

 Paralympians and Olympic athletes practice together.
 Mandi also looks after Japanese paralympic players.
 International.
 But Friends, what's the difference of disabilities in people?
 No. Nothing to do with narrow concepts of nationalities or races.